neoeahit/mediumish-theme-jekyll/_posts/2019-11-24-different-frameworks-of-design-thinking.md

 <img src="http://designthinkplay.com/assets/images/blog2-image2.jpg" alt="Hasso Plattner Institute of Design at Stanford" height="350" width="550"/>

 If you remember my previous blog, I have referenced the above picture.
 Stanford D.School, or Hasso Plattner Institute of Design proposes this 5 stage journey to DT.
-- **Empathize** - Know your audience, this step is focussed on observing,interviewing and thereby empathising with the user, to understand their needs, and unearth the unmet and open problems
+- **Empathize** - Know your audience, this step is focussed on observing,interviewing and thereby empathizing with the user, to understand their needs, and unearth the unmet and open problems
 - **Define** - Provide user stories describing and articulating the needs, defining the user persona, and providing a concise problem statement we need to solve
 - **Ideate** - Lets start brainstorming solutions(the ‘how’) now that we have defined the ‘what’ and ‘why’
 - **Prototype** - Instead of us building a full fledged solution, we want to build a minimum viable product(mvp) aimed at addressing customer needs